 Limestone, and often the coal and culm (coal dust or anthracite gathered into balls held together with clay) to fire the kilns were bought in from Caernarvonshire, Pembrokeshire and Carmarthenshire to the many coastal and estuarine kiln sites, such as those at Borth.
 Coal and culm for domestic and light industry needs were also regular cargoes bought to the county.
 Culm carried by Captain Thomas Davies of Borth in the sloop Venus in 1828 cost 12 shillings a ton (Morgan, 1948, p.198).
 At the height of this trade there was a whole rash of limekilns built along the Ceredigion coastline.
 It must have been quite a sight to see these kilns being fired, especially at night.
 Depending on the size of the kiln, the firing process could take many days.
 As well as a continuously stoked fire at the base of the kiln, alternate layers of culm and limestone ensured that the entire load was burnt.
 The lime for the most part still held its shape, and in this state was called lump lime.
 It and any powdered lime was transported by cart to the fields, which could be a tricky business as it was still very hot, and of course the carts were made of wood.
 It was usually scattered over the field and left to weather and when eventually it turned into powder it was ploughed into the ground.
 Occasionally the lump lime was placed in a kind of bed on the side of the field and covered with soil to weather, to be later spread on the land.

 There are numerous recollections concerning the lime kilns that stood on the foreshore at Borth in the late 18th and early 19th century.
 They were part of the once plentiful kilns on the Ceredigion coastline which were to become redundant by the 1870s.
 Jac Richards, stated that his grandmother, Mrs Beynon daughter of Evan Griffiths the local carpenter, spoke of two lime kilns (J. Richards, pers. comm.
 2000).
 The previously mentioned recollections of Reverend D.T.
 Hughes, record that there were three lime kilns on the Borth foreshore.
 No doubt there was more than one of these kilns near the present lifeboat station.
 Under the road outside today's Nisa shop, workers constructing the first sewage system in Borth in the 1960s discovered parts of a stone built wall and an arch which were probably the remains of one of the kilns.
+Recent research indicates that there were 5 kilns, one of which belonged to the Pryce's of Gogerddan.
+The Hughes family mnaged them and supervised all the firings.
 Verification of the existence and location of Borth lime kilns comes from the 1841 tithe lists.
 As a guide to the divisions of the townships that Borth lies in, the charts quite clearly indicate that where the Glanwern road intersects Borth’s main road there was a lime kiln and that to its north lay the township of Henllys and to its south that of Cyfoeth y Brenin.

 The Welsh word for kiln is odyn, and in Borth we have a farm called Brynrodyn, nowadays a caravan park, inland from Aberwennol.
 I have scoured the records in vain to see if there was a kiln site on this farm or down on the beach at Aberwennol.
 This would have been an ideal lime landing place, and perhaps an old kiln on the foreshore there may have long since vanished.
 Another possibility is that there was an intermittant or field kiln somewhere on the farm indicating it was only a temporary structure.
 This still meant that limestone had to be shipped to the site.
 To add further confusion the word odyn also referred to corn drying kilns which were large structures made of wooden poles, usually sited on a hilltop to catch the wind.